Okay, I iron my jeans. So sue me.

 “Thank Summer.”
 Subject closed.

 Easing her purse under Summer’s head to replace her thigh, she unbuckled her seatbelt and scooched forward.
-“Aw, come on…” she purred behind his ear.
+“Aw, come on, Holy Man…” she purred behind his ear.
 “Don’t be like that.
 I’ll make it up to you.”

 The hairs on the back of Julian’s neck raised at her warm breath and dark promise.
 Pulling his head away, he returned gruffly, “Just make sure you show up for your court date.”